 Established machine builders have experienced research and development (R&D) personnel.
 They can take concepts and generate tangible products that scale for mass production.

-It’s this type of collaboration that leads to more creative innovation, making new products or improving existing ones.
+This type of collaboration leads to more creative innovation, making new products or improving existing ones.

 No company or in-house staff know everything, so partnering with the right companies like Tech Group can significantly expand a manufacturers knowledge base.